 It has a radius

-It has not 100% background opacity
+It doesn't have 100% background opacity

 It's an ARGB or chroma keyed image